As I drive along, I notice unusual things in yards.

 It's propped against a tree with no apparent purpose at all.

 I may have an overactive imagination, as some say, but doesn't this spark your

 sense of wonder?
 A room full of first graders would be bursting with ideas about

 "The Ladder to Nowhere"

 Benji walked around the ladder to better see it from all sides.
-His fingers, sticky with the evidence of three s'mores, brushed once-sharp wooden edges and skimmed embedded, rusty nails.
+His fingers, sticky with the evidence of three s'mores, brushed rounded wooden edges and skimmed embedded, crusty nails.
 It was almost too dark to really inspect the mysterious ladder now that the sun was going down.
-He thought about calling J.D., but then everyone would follow, and he might even get in trouble for wandering too far from camp.
+He thought about calling J.D., but then everyone would follow, and he might get in trouble for wandering too far from camp.
 "Don't leave the circle of firelight," the scout leaders kept repeating.
-But they were only moms anyway and not real scoutmasters like he used to have in Indiana.
+But they were only moms anyway, not real scoutmasters like he used to have in Indiana.